jrmi/airboardgame/README.md

 npm ci # To install dependencies
 ```

+Configure the environement:

+Copy the `.env.dist` file without the `.dist` extension and edit it.

-First you need to start the server:
+Now you can start the server:

 ```sh
 npm run server